 It can be useful to have a single, trusted staff member at the school to meet up with your teen to discuss their academic, social and emotional progress on a regular basis.
 This could be the principal, your teen's main teacher, their syndicate leader or their favourite teacher.

-Derived grades and Special Assessment Considerations
+What are derived grades and Special Assessment Conditions?

 If your teen is too sick to sit exams, or if treatment has had a major effect on their performance in an external assessment, they can apply to the New Zealand Qualifications Authority (NZQA) for a derived grade.
 A derived grade is based solely on your student's pre-existing results record held by your school.

-They may also be able to apply for Special Assessment Considerations (SAC).
+They may also be able to apply for Special Assessment Conditions (SAC).
 Special Assessment Conditions provide extra help for approved students when they are being assessed for their NCEA to give them a fair opportunity to achieve credits.
 The support is used for internal standards and external (exams) standards.
 Examples of SAC include the student being able to have a reader or writer, use a computer, have rest breaks and enlarged papers.

 This page last reviewed 20 August 2018.